nawtfound404/StreamFi/README.md

-we are still working on it
+we are still working on it;
 coming soon.......